mokagio/on-the-sources-of-knowledge-and-ignorance/README.md

 <!-- page 15 (53) -->
 Only after our souls have been cleansed in this way may we begin the work of spelling out diligently the open book of Nature, the manifest truth.

-In view of all this I suggest that Baconian (and also Aristotelian) induction is the same, fundamentally, as Socratic maieutic;
+In view of all this I suggest that Baconian (and also Aristotelian) induction is the same, fundamentally, as Socratic _maieutic_;
 that is to say, the preparation of the mind by cleansing it of prejudices, in order to enable it to recognize the manifest truth, or to read the open book of Nature.

 Descartes' method of systematic doubt is also fundamentally the same: